pavan98765/marketplace/README.md

 ## Getting Started

-Clone the repository and Run the server: `python manage.py runserver`
+Clone the repository and run the server: `python manage.py runserver`